 What to serve with Jamaican rice and peas (beans!)

 Today’s recipe comes as part of a set of recipes for a Jamaican dinner menu.
-Jerk fish for the main, a tangy tropical Jamaican Slaw, this rice and peas and a surprise dessert coming on Thursday!
+Jerk fish for the main, a tangy tropical Jamaican Slaw, this rice and peas and rum and raisin ice cream (without an ice cream maker) for dessert!
 See top of post for photo of your Jamaican dinner plate.

 As a Jamaican staple dish that’s popular across the Caribbean, rice and peas will be a perfect accompaniment with any dish from this region.
 But I wouldn’t stop there!
 Anything tropical or with tropical(ish!) vibes, seafood and citrus flavours would be a fitting match.
 Think – Huli Huli Hawaiian chicken, lime chicken, Lemon garlic pork chops, steak with chimichurri sauce (yes!) garlic prawns or a beautiful piece of fresh fish with crispy skin finished with a simple squeeze of lemon.